It’s July, 1954. The weather is hotter than usual…

 A white man comes up to you, and presents his passport.

 His demeanor is calm and welcoming; he’s obviously done this many times before.

 He presents you with a passport and currency that appears absolutely legitimate, from the country of Taured.

 When pressed on this issue, he maintains that this is not his first trip to Japan from Taured; he supplies you with currency from Taured, as well as several other countries…

 You pull him aside, and ask for more information about Taured.

-He claims that this was was his third trip to Japan from Taured; he was on a business trip from his country..and strangely enough, there are two stamps on his passport that collaborate his story.
+He claims that this is his third trip to Japan from Taured; he is on a business trip from his country..and strangely enough, there are two stamps on his passport that collaborate his story.